since1968/stat-blocks/homebrewery/stiletto.markdown

 * You do not need to expend a superiority die to feint as a bonus action.
 * You may add your Intelligence modifier to your armor class.

 **Strike of Perfect Clarity.** Your supreme focus and perfect fighting form allow you to make a single, devastating attack.
-You execute a flawless strike to drop your foe with a single attack.
-When you sneak attack using a light melee weapon and hit a creature, you deal an extra 100 points of damage.
+You execute a flawless strike to drop your foe.
+When you sneak attack and hit a creature, you deal an extra 100 points of damage.
 Once you use this maneuver, you can’t use it again until you finish a long rest.

 <div class='pageNumber'>3</div>
 <div class='footnote'>PART 2 | MANEUVERS</div>